top of page

 It’s rare to get “real” mail, something handwritten that arrives in the mailbox.
-Not junk, not a bill, but words put to paper for my eyes alone.
-It’s been replaced by texts and social media and FaceTime but I think there’s an inherent value in receiving a handwritten card or a letter fro someone who cares about you.
+Texts social media have replaced it, but I think there’s an inherent value in receiving a handwritten card or a letter from someone who cares about you.

 Miss Bates and Mrs. Bates in Emma feel the same way about any letter from Jane Fairfax: